anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > backup

 * on demand: backups remain forever, even after table is deleted
-  *  create full backups of your tables for long-term retention and archival for regulatory compliance needs.
+  *  create full backups of your tables for long-term retention and archival for regulatory compliance needs
 * point in time recovery
   * helps to protect your DynamoDB tables from accidental write or delete operations
   * you can restore that table to any point in time during the last 35 days